 To participate in an auction, you must be a Premium Member (because you must be Premium to own the Mainland that is bought and sold through Auctions).
 Your account must also have a verified email address and a Linden dollar (L$) balance sufficient to make a bid.
 Please log into your account on the Second Life website to verify your email address and upgrade your account to Premium.

-You can click the top of each column of auction results to sort by Name, Size, Start Time, End Time or Leading Bid.
-Sort by your desired parameters to help you find a parcel that meets your needs.
+You can click the top of each column of auction results to sort by Name, Size, Leading Bid, # of Bidders, Start Time, End Time or Auction ID.
+Sort by our desired parameters to help you find a parcel that meets your needs.

 Once you find a parcel you are interested in, click the listing to visit the parcel’s Place Page.
 Here you can see additional information, such as the parcel’s maturity rating and region location.